PassZ/rss-aggregator/README.md

 goose postgres "postgres://username:password@localhost:5432/gator" down
 ```

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

-## License

-This project is open source and available under the [MIT License](LICENSE).

-## Troubleshooting

-### Common Issues

-**"No feeds to fetch"**
-- Make sure you've added some feeds with `gator addfeed`
-- Check that the aggregator is running

-**"Current user not found"**
-- Make sure you're logged in with `gator login <username>`
-- Verify the user exists with `gator users`

-**Database connection errors**
-- Check your PostgreSQL connection string in `~/.gatorconfig.json`
-- Ensure PostgreSQL is running
-- Verify the database exists

-**RSS feed errors**
-- Some feeds may be temporarily unavailable
-- Check the feed URL is correct
-- The aggregator will retry on the next cycle

-### Getting Help

-If you encounter issues:

-1. Check the error messages - they're designed to be helpful
-2. Verify your configuration file
-3. Ensure PostgreSQL is running
-4. Check that you're logged in as a valid user

 ## Performance Notes

 - The aggregator respects rate limits to avoid overwhelming servers
 - Duplicate posts are automatically ignored
 - The system is designed to handle large numbers of feeds and posts efficiently
 - Use appropriate intervals for the aggregator (not too frequent)

----

-Built with ❤️ using Go, PostgreSQL, and SQLC.